Sep 5 2011

 L.A.
 Food Truck Chowdown

 We spent the day Saturday at the L.A.
-Food Truck Chowdown with 50 of L.A.’s best food trucks, live bands and hungry people who streamed past us all day long.
+Food Truck Chowdown with 50 of L.A.’s best food trucks, there live bands and hungry people who streamed past us all day long.
 Gorgeous weather.
 Enough said.

 Kids banged on it: